-British Museum is one of the most popular and top free museum in London.
+British Museum is one of the most popular and top free museums in London.

 - Study rooms and Libraries